-- Methods needed to determine that proper cooldown is achieved without freezing pump/motor bearing lubricant: - Precautions to be followed to provide adequate liquid subcooling at the pump inlet to prevent cavitation such as minimum tank liquid level/pressure; - Appropriate position of all piping system valves for each mode of operation (cooldown, startup, operation, shutdown, etc.); - The method used to check the pump shaft for freedom of rotation (warm and cold condition) and the frequency of these checks.
-All freedom of rotation checks shall be performed only after the pump motor has been properly isolated, electronically locked out, and tagged.
+- Methods needed to determine that cooldown is achieved without freezing pump/motor bearing lubricant and considering the recommendations of the pump manufacturer; - Precautions to be followed to provide adequate liquid subcooling at the pump inlet to prevent cavitation such as minimum tank liquid level/pressure; - Appropriate position of all piping system valves for each mode of operation (cooldown, startup, operation, shutdown, etc.); - The method used to check the pump shaft for freedom of rotation (warm and cold condition) and the frequency of these checks.
+All freedom of rotation checks shall be performed only after the pump motor has been electrically isolated, locked out and tagged.
 Typical methods used to check for freedom of rotation are turning the pump shaft by hand, removing the end bell of the motor and turning the pump motor fan or shaft, using a wrench on the pump shaft flats, and opening the beltbox and carefully using force on the belts.
-It is recommended that the shaft freedom of rotation be checked after maintenance or extended shutdowns; - Verification of pump direction of rotation on any unit that might have had motor wiring phase changes.
-Wiring phase changes are possible after any motor/pump maintenance requiring lead disconnection at the motor or motor control centre; - Permissible process operating limits to preclude pump damage.
-For example, permissible flow or discharge pressure ranges to prevent cavitation and maximum speed for variable speed drives; - A list of pump normal operating conditions such as pump flow rate, seal gas flow rate, discharge pressure, and motor load (amps); - Methods to determine if the pump loses prime during startup and normal operation and procedures to stop the pump before pump damage can occur; and - Precautions to be followed to stop the pump if abnormal conditions such as seal leakage or abnormal noises are detected.
+It is recommended that the shaft freedom of rotation be checked after maintenance or extended shutdowns; - Verification of pump direction of rotation on any unit that could have had motor wiring phase changes.
+Wiring phase changes are possible after any motor/pump maintenance requiring lead disconnection at the motor or motor control center; - Permissible process operating limits to preclude pump damage.
+For example, permissible flow or discharge pressure ranges to prevent cavitation and maximum speed for variable speed drives; - A list of pump normal operating conditions such as pump flow rate, seal gas flow rate, discharge pressure, and motor load (amps); - Methods to determine if the pump loses prime during startup and normal operation and procedures to stop the pump before pump damage can occur; and

+Precautions to be followed to stop the pump if abnormal conditions such as seal leakage or abnormal noises are detected.

-8.3.2 Pump cooldown
+8.3.2 Continuous or prolonged cooldown